tembo-io/website/blog/2023-10-25-tembo-operator/index.md

 ```

 ## Up Next
-We’re currently working on exciting new features that enable the deployment of custom applications alongside Postgres.
+We are currently working on exciting new features that enable the deployment of custom applications alongside Postgres.
 These features include a REST API, GraphQL, and more.
 Stay tuned for future updates!

 For more information on running the Tembo Operator, check out our docs at:
 - https://tembo.io/docs/tembo-stacks/local-tembo-operator